Xevious202/DevNet_Associate_Anki/README.md

 - 2.8 Compare common API styles (REST, RPC, synchronous, and asynchronous)
 - 2.9 Construct a Python script that calls a REST API using the requests library

-## 3.0 Cisco Platforms & Development 15% | No Cards Created
+## 3.0 Cisco Platforms & Development 15% | 6 Cards Created
 - 3.1 Construct a Python script that uses a Cisco SDK given SDK documentation
-- 3.2 Describe the capabilities of Cisco network management platforms and APIs (Meraki, Cisco DNA Center, ACI, Cisco SD-WAN, and NSO)
+- 3.2 Describe the capabilities of Cisco network management platforms and APIs (Meraki, Cisco DNA Center, ACI, Cisco SD-WAN, and NSO) | 3 "Platforms"
-- 3.3 Describe the capabilities of Cisco compute management platforms and APIs (UCS Manager, UCS Director, and Intersight)
+- 3.3 Describe the capabilities of Cisco compute management platforms and APIs (UCS Manager, UCS Director, and Intersight) | 3 "Platforms"
 - 3.4 Describe the capabilities of Cisco collaboration platforms and APIs (Webex Teams, Webex devices, Cisco Unified Communication Manager including AXL and UDS interfaces, and Finesse)
 - 3.5 Describe the capabilities of Cisco security platforms and APIs (Firepower, Umbrella, AMP, ISE, and ThreatGrid)
 - 3.6 Describe the device level APIs and dynamic interfaces for IOS XE and NX-OS